 - 1. Choose a site that is as level as possible (Some sites are equipped with a prepared surface such as concrete or asphalt).
 Ensure the ground is not soft and will support the weight of jacks and/or other support devices. - 2.
 Before uncoupling, level the RV from side to side with suitable lengths of 2" x 6" wood blocks under the tires.
 Place the wood blocks on the ground forward of the wheels and tow the RV onto the blocks.
 Use wheel chocks to be sure the RV cannot roll. - 3.
-Use a small level in the refrigerator, on a counter top or floor of the trailer to make sure it is level. - 4.
+Use a small level in the refrigerator, on a counter top or floor of the RV to make sure it is level. - 4.
 Lower the A-frame jack (Travel Trailers) or landing jacks (Fifth Wheel) onto wood blocks (or other). - 5.
-Once the RV is level, put wheel chocks or blocks in place so the RV can't move, uncouple the RV from the tow vehicle.
+Once the RV is level, put wheel chocks or blocks in place so the RV can't move, uncouple the RV from the tow vehicle. - 6.
+If equipped, lower the stabilizing jacks onto blocks until they firmly engage.
+Be sure all 4 jacks have about the same pressure on them as to not put the RV in a twist.
+Doing so can cause slide-outs, doors, etc. to bind and/or operate intermittently.
+DO NOT attempt to lift the RV with the stabilizer jacks.
+These are not designed to bear weight, only help stabilize the RV from movement.